Efinix-Inc/EmbeddedSystem-Solution/docs/hardware/setup_devkit_Ti375C529.md

 SD related hardware are needed in the following:
 - Micro SD card less than 32GB storage size

+USB controlller hardware are needed in the following:
+- PMOD 4-Ports USB Host External Board

 ## Steps for connecting the hardware to Ti375C529 Development Board.
 ---
 1. Hardware connection for Micro SD Card: